codekaizen-github/portainer-ansible-collection/README.md

-# My_Organization My_Collection Collection
+# Code_Kaizen Portainer Collection

-This repository contains the `my_organization.my_collection` Ansible Collection.
+This repository contains the `code_kaizen.portainer` Ansible Collection.

 ## INSTRUCTIONS FOR USING THIS TEMPLATE